poliquin/brazilnum/README.md

     >>> clean_id(115830024985)
     '115830024985'

-Your data source probably stores identifiers as integers, so leading zeros are missing.
-You can pad and validate these in one step:
+If your data source stores identifiers as integers and leading zeros are missing, you can pad and validate them in one step:

     >>> from brazilnum.cnpj import pad_cnpj
     >>> pad_cnpj(2558157000162, validate=True)